zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 * `type`: the type of the data source: *rdb*, *csv*, *json* or *xml*
 * `source`: the data source to be mapped.
 For example a filename or tablename
+* `iterator`: the logical iterator defines the iteration loop used to map the data of the input source (optional in case of CSV, required for JSON and XML)
 * `referenceables`: the referenceable elements within the data source.
 For example the columns of a table or CSV file

 A `logical-source` can stand on its own or be contained in a `source-group`